matthieugomez/StringDistances.jl/README.md

 It depends on your specific problem.
 As a rule of thumb,
 - standardize strings before comparing them (lowercase, punctuation, whitespaces, accents, abbreviations...)
-- if the order of words does not matter, avoid edit distances.
+- if word order does not matter, avoid edit distances.

 ## References